Measuring the primordial curvature perturbations from the scalar induced gravitational waves: introduction

 Besides the primordial gravitational waves, the scalar induced gravitational waves are generated in the second order of perturbations.
-The curvature perturbations couple to the tensor perturbations at second-order which produce the scalar induced gravitational waves in the radiation dominated era.
-Although the scalar induced gravitational waves are suppressed by the square of curvature perturbations, but they can compare with primordial gravitational waves if the curvature perturbations are large enough.
-The enhancement of scalar induced gravitational waves can be realized in some models of inflation \cite{Alabidi:2012ex, Zhou:2020kkf} or scalar power spectrum \cite{Kohri:2018awv, Lu:2019sti, Yuan:2019wwo}.
+The curvature perturbations couple to the tensor perturbations at second-order which produce the induced gravitational waves in the radiation dominated era.
+Although the induced gravitational waves are suppressed by the square of curvature perturbations, but they can compare with primordial gravitational waves if the curvature perturbations are large enough.
+The enhancement of induced gravitational waves can be realized in some models of gravity \cite{Carbone:2004iv,Matarrese:1997ay,Noh:2004bc}, inflation \cite{Alabidi:2012ex, Zhou:2020kkf,Espinosa:2018eve,Osano:2006ew,Alabidi:2013lya,Orlofsky:2016vbd,Di:2017ndc,Cai:2019jah,Tada:2019amh,Inomata:2019zqy,Inomata:2019ivs,Xu:2019bdp} or scalar power spectrum \cite{Assadullahi:2009nf,Ananda:2006af,Kohri:2018awv,Lu:2019sti,Yuan:2019wwo,Cai:2019elf,Chen:2019xse,Baumann:2007zm,Inomata:2016rbd,Assadullahi:2009jc,Giovannini:2010tk,Cai:2018dig,Unal:2018yaa,Bartolo:2018rku,Inomata:2018epa,Cai:2019amo}.
+The evolution of induced gravitational waves in the radiation-dominated era was studied \cite{Ananda:2006af,Baumann:2007zm}.
+As examples they computed the gravitational wave background generated by both a power-law spectrum on all scales, and a delta-function power spectrum on a single scale which were confirmed numerically and analytically by \cite{Osano:2006ew,Assadullahi:2009jc,Giovannini:2010tk,Alabidi:2012ex,Alabidi:2013lya,Inomata:2016rbd,Orlofsky:2016vbd,Di:2017ndc,Kohri:2018awv}.
+The curvature perturbations at small scales were constrained from the induced gravitational waves by gravitational-wave projects \cite{Inomata:2018epa}.
+Gravitational waves induced by non-Gaussian scalar perturbations were evaluated \cite{Cai:2018dig}, which also forecast a distinctive observational perspective.
+The curvature perturbations originated from the hypothetical existence of primordial black holes were considered \cite{Cai:2019elf,Chen:2019xse}.
+The corresponding induced gravitational waves was detectable by current and future observations.